When most people think of calling it quits on a career, they immediately think of a move to Florida.

 Where exactly in Indiana is the best place to retire?
 Well, there’s only one place to go for the answer — data — which returns Jasper as the best place to hang up your cleats.

 To that end, we have tried to identify the places in Indiana that are safe, affordable, and have plenty of things to keep you busy well into retirement.

 What did we find after pouring through all the data?
 Let’s just say we hope folks in Jasper don’t mind us spreading the word.

-To create our list of the best places in Indiana to retire, we first used Census data to find all places in the Hoosier State with a population of at least 5,000 that aren’t townships.
+To create our list of the best places in Indiana to retire, we first used Census data to find all places in the Hoosier State — 680 cities and towns.